jaywyeee/arknights-calendar/README.md

 A quick and easy alternative is available using [StackBlitz](https://stackblitz.com/github/jaywyeee/arknights-calendar).

 ## Contributing
-Pull requests are welcome, but please be advised that they are not guaranteed to be merged.
+Pull requests are highly welcomed.
 For any questions or suggestions, please visit [Discussions](https://github.com/jaywyeee/arknights-calendar/discussions).

 ## License
 This project is licensed under the MIT License, which can be found in full in [LICENSE.txt](LICENSE.txt).
 This project distributes third-party resources which are not covered under this license.
 Their respective licenses/attributions can be found in [THIRDPARTY.md](THIRDPARTY.md).